ouravantgarde/redrainbow.github.io/competitors.md

 Yawns will stay put where they spawn, only moving slightly in a small area.
 They target their three different sides in three 120° radii surrounding them, and do not normally change orientation when moving.

-Yawns will **Consume** any remnants nearby them into its upper opening, depriving Reeham of mana.
+Yawns will $$paConsume]$ any remnants nearby them into its upper opening, depriving Reeham of mana.
 These remnants are released upon death.

 Yawns' **Maddening** side constantly spews out patterns of slow projectiles that deal 40 normal damage each.
 These projectiles slowly accelerate over time.